-[This is a chapter from a currently-unpublished book I’m writing on meditation and mindfulness.]
+[Note: This is a chapter from a currently-unpublished book I’m (slowly) writing on meditation and mindfulness.]

 To help set some rules for the game, let’s say that it has fifty levels.
 The first time you play the game you’re born here on Earth in Level 1.
 Hopefully you score some points and move up, so maybe by the time it’s “game over” for your first lifetime, you’ve passed Level 9 and you’re playing on Level 10.
-Maybe you get a brief break in between lifetimes, but the next time you’re born you start right where you left off, at Level 10.
+Maybe you get a brief break in between lifetimes — The Tibetan Book of the Dead apparently says you get 49 days — but the next time you’re born you start right where you left off, at Level 10.